yCodding/finalproject/README.md

 # My Final Project
-This is my final Project using Shapes + MVC // C#
+This is my final Project using Layered Architecture + MVC //

+I hope you guys enjoy this job!! :D